 Relaxation = Regeneration

 After exercise, a sufficient regeneration period is as important as the sport itself.
 During this time, the body recovers and regains energy.
 A gentle massage with Ayurvedic massage oils relaxes the stressed limbs and joints.
-It also helps to reduce the build up of Lactic acid, Lactate, which produces delayed onset muscle soreness (DOMS).
 In the resting phase, you can enjoy soothing ayurvedic aroma oils, which also create a pleasant atmosphere in the gym.

 Regular mental relaxation is important for continued success and inner balance.
 Transcendental Meditation is an ancient Vedic consciousness technique that is easy to learn and practice.
 More than several hundred scientific studies have clearly proven it's unique effectiveness, as compared to other methods of relaxation.